Henry Walter Jenvey: Postal Commission 1908

 Jenvey gave evidence on a number of occasions at the Postal Commission 1908.

-Sporting life

 Late life and legacy

 Jenvey retired from the Postmaster-General's Department in 1910 after 40 years of service.

 Jenvey passed 14 July 1932 at his home in Carnegie, at age 81 years, with but brief mention of his enduring life's work.
 His son William Walter Jenvey followed in his father's footsteps and was licensed as an amateur radio operator from the 1920s.
 Callsigns allocated between 1925 and 1961 were 3AY, VK3AY, VK2YJ and VK2ZO.
 William was active in a number of Melbourne amateur radio societies in the early 1920s.